namtonthat/presentations/kt-airflow/enterprise-data-ops-airflow.md

 ---

 ## Airflow upgrades
-- Planned to complete by end of July 2023
+- Work planned to start from July 2023
 - Migration from 1.10.15 to 2.6.2 (with support for Python 3.11)
 - Planned changes
     - Backup Postgres database